harness/developer-hub/release-notes/harness-platform.md

 This release does not include any early access feature.

 ### Fixed issues
-- When setting up Terraform plan steps, the encryption type in GCP Secrets Manager is incorrect.
+- The encryption type for GCP Secrets Manager in the Terraform plan step is incorrect.
 (PL-31684,ZD-40381)

   The encryption type is correct now.